 There are 7 members constituting the Board of Directors.
 The board serves as both the legislative and executive body of the city government.
 A majority of the elected membership of the Board of Directors constitutes a quorum for the transaction of city business.

 The City Administrator provides leadership, coordination, control, and accountability of all municipal services and programs.
-This office handles the day-to-day operations of the city and serves as the liaison between all city departments and the Board of Directors.
+This office oversees the day-to-day operations of the city and serves as the liaison between all city departments and the Board of Directors.

 The District Judge is an elected position and the term of office is 4 years.
 This individual must be a qualified elector within the geographical area from which he (she) is chosen, and must have practiced law 4 years prior to assuming the District Judge position.